karlstolley/rtc/syllabus/_projects/project-03.md

     details:
       -
     deadline: 2020-01-15
-  - action:
+  - action: Submit final deliverables.
     description: Deliverable two.
     details:
       -
-    deadline: 2020-01-15
+    deadline: *deadline
 ---

-The full project description goes here.
-You know how instructors love to go on and on.
+This project will be a refinement of Project Two, moving the project's stability to that of a public beta release.